Outdoor Spring Cleaning Checklist – Getting Your Patio Furniture And Accessories Ready For Spring

 Furniture

-• Check for scratches, dents, and repair as necessary
+• Check for scratches and dents, and repair them as necessary.

 PRO TIP:

-Apply a protective coating to all surfaces, or use weatherproof covers to ensure your furniture stays safe when it’s out in the elements.
+Apply a protective coating to all surfaces, or use weatherproof covers to ensure your furniture stays safe when left out in the elements.

 Accessories